Export replication data

 - If the version uses a plugin that has been removed from the system.

 - If the version references a security role that has been removed.

 In these cases, the system tries to remove the process version from export.
-However, if, after the process version is removed, there are no versions of the process that can be exported, the system displays an error and cancels the export.
+But if, after the process version is removed, there are no process versions that can be exported, the system displays an error and cancels the export.

-You cannot export component and global processes that contain recursive process invocation, for example, when process A invokes process B, and process B, in turn, invokes process A. If you attempt this, the export procedure will immediately fail.
-Make sure to exclude any recursive process invocation from the export parameters.
+You cannot export component and global processes that invoke each other, for example, when process A invokes process B, and process B, in turn, invokes process A. If you attempt this, the export procedure immediately fails.
+Make sure to exclude any such processes from the export parameters.

 - Import and export components

 - Import and export applications

 - Import and export pipelines

 - Import and export global processes